kuannie1/SoftSysHappyHedgehogs/README.md

 ## Clients and Servers

 For this project, there are two machines: the client and the server.
-They follow the HTTP protocol, which specifies 2 main processes: a Request and a Response.
+They follow the HTTP protocol, which specifies 2 main processes: a request and a response.
+The request is made by a string of terms that is read from the socket.
+That incoming string then gets parsed by the client file to structure a suitable response struct for the client to send to the server.
+The server then makes a response struct in response to the client's request, which will get parsed by the client file.

 # Implementation
 The library has two main aspects: Communicating with the socket and sending data